Better sales talks on exhibitions follow this simple strategy

-Steps towards better sales talks
+Steps towards better exhibition sales for your show

-One of the main advantages of participating in a fair, is being amidst your target group.
+One of the main advantages of participating in a fair is being amidst your target group.
 Each exhibition visitor is a potential customer.
 In a personal conversation with the visitor, you will notice if he/she is truly interested in your product or service, but how do you begin that conversation without coming across as too pushy?
 Below steps will help you out.

-Step 1.
-Make contact and ask a good opening question.
+Step 1: Make contact and ask a good opening question.

 Visitors pay for information.
 You don’t have to worry you bother them if you supply that information, as long as it doesn’t concern a pushy sales story.